cameronbaney/movie-search-ts/README.md

 #### Improve movies list loading state
 At the moment, the loading state is just a loading icon.
 This could be improved by creating a skeleton loader for the movie cards.
 This improves the UX by showing the user that the data is loading, and what the UI will look like when loaded.

+#### Add more tests
+For the purpose of this project, I only wrote one test, for `MovieCard`.
+I chose this component because it's a complex component that includes UI, mutations and loading data.
+Tests should be written for all other components to ensure the whole app is tested.

 ## Built with
 - [React](https://react.dev/)